austin-showen/showtime/README.md

 ### **_About the App_**

-#### Showtime is a web application designed as a central resource to help users track currently running Broadway shows.
-Once authenticated, users can review shows that they have seen or favorite shows that they want to attend.
+#### Showtime is a Django web application designed as a central resource to help users track currently running Broadway shows.
+Once authenticated, users can review shows that they have seen and favorite shows that they want to attend.
 Users may also view details on Broadway venues, including a list of all shows currently playing at each venue.

-#### Specifications:
+#### Specifications (MVP):

 - The home page provides the option to log in via Django authentication.
-- Once authenticated, users can view a list of all currently running Broadway shows.
+- Once authenticated, users can view an index of all currently running Broadway shows.
+- Authenticated users can also view an index of Broadway theater venues.
 - The detail page for each show lists basic details (title, director, location) and links to the detail page for the venue.
 - The detail page for each venue displays the name and address of the venue, as well as a list of all shows currently running there.
 - Authenticated users can leave reviews of shows they have seen.
 Reviews are visible to all authenticated users.